onemoonsci/nmrfxprocessordocs/pages/04.structure/01.basics/01.intro/docs.md

 The protocol used for structure calculation proceeds through a seris of [**stages**](#stagelink).
 These stages involve preparation, high temperature dynamics, simulated annealing and low temperature dynamics.
 The stages are predefined in code and have specific values for [Parameters](#parameterlink) and [Forces](#forcelink).
 The user can adjust any of the parameters in a stage or introduce new stages by adding sections to the [yaml](#yamllink) file.

+Structure calculations are typically constrained by experimental data.
+NMRFx supports a variety of formats for importing these restraints.
+See the [Data](#datalink) Section for more details.

+Running a structure calculation will generate output as the structure calculation proceeds.
+This output will be written to standard output and an example is shown [here](#genoutputlink).

 __Examples__: